nigelhewitt/Logger/README.md

 eQSL as these are the services I use.

 Please don't tell me that you wouldn't have done it this way as me laughing at you may cause offence.
-Alternativly cut and stick what you want.
+Alternatively cut and stick what you want.
 I hoped to find an ADI file reader but couldn't find one I liked online.

-The configuration file is called config.edc and is a simple ascci 'ini' file eg:
+The configuration file is called config.edc and is a simple Ascii 'ini' file eg:
 ```
 [setup]
 LOTWuser=a user name